sagemath/trac_to_gh/Issue 279.md

 # Issue 279: Add test a range of revisions

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/279

 Original creator: ncalexan